DataDog/documentation/content/en/tracing/trace_search_and_analytics/_index.md

 {{< img src="tracing/live_search/LiveAnalytics2.gif" alt="Live Analytics" >}}

-Analytics is used to graph requests or errors corresponding to specified criteria, such as errors for the `ShoppingCart##checkout` service and endpoint, with a cart value of at least `$100`, with the ability to drill directly into traces matching these criteria.
+Analytics is used to graph requests or errors corresponding to specified criteria, such as:

+- Errors for the `ShoppingCart##checkout` service and endpoint, with a cart value of at least `$100`, with the ability to drill directly into traces matching these criteria.

+- Monitor a canary deployment of a critical application update in real time.

+- Compare latency across geographic regions scoped to the latest version of your iOS application.

 In addition to viewing analytics for requests matching arbitrary queries, Live Analytics can also give a top list of the most impacted customers, availability-zones, or any other tag during an outage or investigation.

 With Live Analytics, every tag on every span ingested over the rolling 15 minute window is available for querying.

-**Note:** Exporting to dashboards and monitors is only possible using retained data.
+**Note:** Exporting to dashboards and monitors is only possible using retained spans.

 ## Trace Analytics with 15 day retention